HEAT WITH SOLAR

 If you have solar PV, you will need to build your tank with a dual source immersion.
 Select “PV ready” whether you are heating directly or indirectly.

 If you have solar thermal, you will need to build your tank with a coil.
-Select “indirect Mixergy tank” if the only other heat source is electric, or also add a “twin coil” if you are heating with gas.
+Select “indirect Mixergy tank” if the only other heat source is electric, or add a “twin coil” if you are heating with gas.

 What Mixergy Tank Do I Need?